 Figure 1.
 Schematic showing the five sequential layers of the project architecture.
 The model eventually “feeds” itself, enabling continuous machine learning.

 Intriguing results from an early analysis

 We fed data on more than 120 variables from across this 3,300-patient cohort into our AI platform.
 Variables included aspects of patient demographics, comorbidities, medications, laboratory test results and functional data, as well as variables related to surgeon quality.
-Python software was used for data analysis, and Tensorflow, Keras, XGBoost and Scikit-Learn were used for machine-learning model creation.
+Python software was used for data analysis, and TensorFlow™, Keras, XGBoost and scikit-learn were used for machine-learning model creation.

-Of the 3,300 patients included in the study, approximately 50 percent had success, defined as improved outcome as indicated by their scores on functional and quality-of-life metrics.
-After analysis of all data by our AI system, the system predicted that the success rate would have been improved to at least 75 percent — i.e., a relative improvement of 50 percent — if the actual clinical decision-making around surgical candidates, procedures and individual surgical operators had been supplemented with AI guidance.
-An additional simulated cost analysis demonstrated cost savings with AI-supplemented decision-making versus standard care without AI support.
+Of the 3,300 patients included in the study, approximately 50 percent had success, defined as improvements meeting the threshold of “minimal clinically important differences” in the abovementioned healthcare metrics.
+The AI system predicted that the success rate would have been improved to at least 75 percent — i.e., a relative improvement of 50 percent — if the actual clinical decision-making around surgical candidates, procedures and individual surgical operators had been supplemented with AI guidance.
+An additional simulated cost analysis demonstrated cost savings of up to $25,000 per case with AI-supplemented decision-making versus standard care without AI support.